 A novel way to make frequency-dependent squeezed light

-Quantum mechanics fundamentally limits highest precision force measurements, such as those employed in gravitational-wave detectors.
-The resulting random noise is a combination of shot noise and quantum back-action noise and defines the “standard quantum limit” of interferometry.
+Quantum mechanics fundamentally limits highest-precision force measurements, such as those employed in gravitational-wave detectors.
+The resulting random noise is a combination of quantum shot noise and quantum back-action noise and defines the “standard quantum limit” of interferometry.
 This limit can be overcome with frequency-dependent squeezed light.
-While gravitational-wave detectors have been using “simple” squeezed light for more than a decade, they are only now starting to implement frequency-dependent squeezing.
-The current implementation uses squeezed light sources and filter cavities and cannot entirely cancel quantum back-action noise.
-Now, a team of AEI researchers has demonstrated for the first time a new method of generating frequency-dependent squeezed light.
-It is based on detuning the optical parametric oscillator in a squeezed light source, and can entirely evade back-action noise.
+While gravitational-wave detectors have been using “simple” squeezed light for more than a decade, they are only now starting to implement a quantum state called frequency-dependent squeezing.
+Ideally, this state is specifically tailored for each relevant measurement frequency.
+The conventional method of generating frequency-dependent squeezing is based on resonant squeezers and filter cavities.
+Now, a team of researchers at the Institute for Gravitational Physics of Leibniz University Hannover / Max Planck Institute for Gravitational Physics Hannover has demonstrated a new method of generating frequency-dependent squeezed light.
+It is based on detuning the optical parametric oscillator in a squeezed light source.
+This approach generates a squeezing ellipse (see Figure below), which is firstly specifically rotated but secondly also varies in this deformation shape for each measurement frequency.
+Due to the frequency dependence of the rotation angle and the deformation strength of the ellipse, the particular quantum state is more suitable to evade back-action noise than the state that is generated by the conventional method.
 The novel method is unlikely to replace the combination of squeezers and filter cavities in gravitational-wave detectors.
 It could, however, be a useful add-on for third-generation detectors such as the Einstein Telescope and might also have applications in other opto-mechanical precision experiments and coherent quantum noise cancellation.

 Paper abstract

 Frequency-dependent squeezing is a promising technique to overcome the standard quantum limit in opto-mechanical force measurements, e.g. gravitational wave detectors.
 For the first time, we show that frequency-dependent squeezing can be produced by detuning an optical parametric oscillator from resonance.
-Its frequency-dependent Wigner function is reconstructed quantum-tomographically and exhibits a rotation by 39°, along which the noise is reduced by up to 5.5 dB.
+Its frequency-dependent Wigner function is reconstructed quantum tomographically and exhibits a rotation by 39°, along which the noise is reduced by up to 5.5 dB.
 Our setup is suitable for realizing effective negative-mass oscillators required for coherent quantum noise cancellation.